MicrosoftDocs/powerbi-docs/powerbi-docs/service-usage-metrics.md

 > [!NOTE]
 > Usage metrics track usage of reports that are embedded in SharePoint Online.
 However, usage metrics don't track dashboards and reports embedded via the “user owns credentials” or “app owns credentials” flow.
 Usage metrics also don't track usage of reports embedded via [publish to web](service-publish-to-web.md).

-## Why are usage metrics important to me?
+## Why usage metrics are important

 Knowing how your content is being used helps you demonstrate your impact and prioritize your efforts.
 Your usage metrics may show that one of your reports is used daily by a huge segment of the organization and it may show that a dashboard you created isn't being viewed at all.
 This type of feedback is invaluable in guiding your work efforts.

 You can only run usage metrics reports in the Power BI service.
 However, if you save a usage metrics report or pin it to a dashboard, you can open and interact with that report on mobile devices.

-### Prerequisites
+## Prerequisites

-- The usage metrics feature captures usage information from all users, regardless of the license they're assigned.
-However, you need a Power BI Pro license to run and access the usage metrics data.
+- You need a Power BI Pro license to run and access the usage metrics data.
+However, the usage metrics feature captures usage information from all users, regardless of the license they're assigned.
-- Usage metrics are provided on dashboards or reports in the selected workspace.
-To  access usage metrics for a particular dashboard or report, you must:
+- To access usage metrics for a particular dashboard or report, you must have edit access to that dashboard or report.

-  - Have edit access to that dashboard or report
+- Your Power BI admin has to have enabled usage metrics for content creators.
-  - Have a Pro license
+- You Power BI admin may have also enabled collecting per-user data in usage metrics.

 ## About the Usage Metrics report